UBC-CIC/harm-reduction/docs/deployment.md

 ![alt text](images/buildsettings.png)

 Finally, go back to the tab labled `harm reduction`, under the `hosting environments` tab, select the deployment named `main`.
 Click the button **Redeploy this version** to allow for your changes to take place.

+# Step 5: Configure Admin Profile & Email

+Now the web app has been deployed, we will configure the admin user, and the email from which notifications will be sent to the user.
+The admin user will be provisioned through cognito, and the admin email address will be verified through SES.

+## Provision Admin User